 Although the internal states could emerge as a continuum from the static state to persistent activity (but see below), we tried to expediently classify these internal states in order to analyze their structures and dynamics.
-We sought to categorize internal states based on the dynamics of SDSs; a demonstration of this is shown in Figure 3A.
-First we arbitrarily segmented an intracellular trace into consecutive time epochs of 10 s and measured the lengths of all SDSs that occurred during each epoch (Fig. 3A, left).
-We then selected the SDS with the maximal length in each 10 s section, and we used that to classify the epoch into one of five states as follows.
-An epoch was defined as being in state I if the maximal SDS was <100 ms and no spike occurred during the 10 s period.
-An epoch was defined as being in state II if the maximal SDS was <100 ms and at least one spike occurred.
-Epochs were defined as being in states III, IV and V if the maximal SDS was between 100 ms and 1 s, between 1 s and 10 s, and 10 s, respectively (Fig. 3A, right).
-In the left panel of Figure 3B, we
+We sought to categorize internal states based on the dynamics of

+SDSs; a demonstration of this is shown in figure 3A.
+First we arbitrarily segmented an intracellular trace into consecutive time epochs of 10 sec and measured the lengths of all SDSs that occurred during each epoch (Fig. 3A left).
+We then selected the SDS with the maximal length in each 10-sec section, and we used that to classify the epoch into one of five states as follows.
+An epoch was defined as being in state I if the maximal SDS was less than 100 msec and no spike occurred during the 10-sec period.
+An epoch was defined as being in state II if the maximal SDS was less than 100 msec and at least one spike occurred.
+Epochs were defined as being in states III, IV and V if the maximal SDS was between 100 msec and 1 sec, between 1 sec and 10 sec, and 10 sec, respectively (Fig. 3A right).
+In the left panel of figure 3B, we show an example of membrane potential for each state.
+The histogram of membrane potential (Fig. 3B left, the inset) indicates that states I/II and state V correspond to persistent DOWN and persistent UP states, respectively, and that state IV shows clear bimodal UP/DOWN and represents an intermediate state.